aDotInTheVoid/boxcars/docs/report/report.md

 ### Invocation Trampoline

-The function passed as `f` here can't be the users closure they passed to `when`, as that expects to recieve `AcquiredCown`s.
+The function passed as `f` here can't be the users closure they passed to `when`, as that expects to receive `AcquiredCown`s.
 Instead, always use the `invoke_trampoline` (listing \ref{invoke-tramp-sig}) function.
-It's instanciated with a different `F` for each different closure.
+It's instantiated with a different `F` for each different closure.
 How it works is

 ```rust {label="invoke-tramp-sig" caption="Signature of \texttt{invoke\\_trampoline}"}
 extern "C" fn invoke_trampoline<F>(work: WorkPtr)